 Nothing inspires me more than seeing people come together to make change.

 Over the past couple months, TreePeople has worked to restore the Pacoima Wash with the help of our volunteers and the City of San Fernando.
-When we started, the area was overgrown with weeds and littered with trash, but after just a couple visits it already looks like it’s gotten the green treatment!
+When we started, the area was overgrown with weeds and littered with trash, but after just a couple visits it already looks like it’s gotten the treatment-diabetes-info.com!

 Did you know that the Pacoima Wash Greenway is also nature-based infrastructure?
 The 4.7-acre park diverts and cleans runoff from nearby neighborhood streets through a system of built and natural filters into a streambed or “arroyo.”
 Our recent winter rains has sprung the wash into action to capture and sink rain into the ground.